 With the release of iOS 6, Apple brought many improvements to its mobile operating system.
-However, it also raised many issues among users due to the inclusion (or lack) of other not-so-improved elements, such as the removal of the native YouTube app and the replacement of Google’s Maps for Apple’s own which, while acceptable, definitely hasn’t lived up to the expectations of customers.
+However, it also raised many issues among users due to the inclusion (or lack) of other not-so-improved elements, such as the removal of the native YouTube app and the replacement of Google’s Maps for Apple’s own which, while acceptable,

 Well, good news!
 You are not alone.
 In fact, a huge number of iPhone and iPod Touch users would love to be able to downgrade to iOS 5.
 And guess what?
 If you have an iOS device that sports the A4 processor or lower, you will most likely be able to.